Voljega/BestArcade/README.md

 Handhelds tab :
 - Generate full set of all single-game (game & watch like, no consoles) handheld devices from a recent mame set
 - Mame DAT must be provided by the user

+TV Games tab:
+- Generate full set of all TV Games devices from a recent mame set
+- Mame DAT must be provided by the user

 ### LINUX INSTALLATION AND EXECUTION :